hadadadebadada/auto_money/README.md

 Before you begin, ensure you have met the following requirements:

     You have a working installation of Node.js and npm.
+    You have Python 2 installed and are familiar with setting up virtual environments.
-    You have a basic understanding of Node.js and JavaScript.
+    You have a basic understanding of Node.js, JavaScript, and Python.

 Step 1: Setting up the Environment Variables

 Create a .env file in the root directory of your project and include the following environment variables:

     OPENAI_API_KEY=your_openai_api_key_here
     AMNZ_EMAIL=your_amazon_email_here
     AMNZ_PW=your_amazon_password_here